ellakoa/postcard-poem/content/posts/the-most-beautiful-morning-light.md

   mussels, across the bay is a chalk cliff.
 poem: |-
-  When the plug is pulled in the bay and the sea appears to drain away take an early morning walk across the shore with the whitest chalk.
+  When the plug is pulled in the bay the sea appears to drain away,
+  Take an early morning walk across the shore of flint and chalk.

   Stroll beyond the rolling pebbles and the groynes that reach onto the levels.
-  Skirt around the sandy pools towards a sea that sparkles like jewels.
+  Skirt around the sandy pools towards a sea that sparkles with jewels.

   Watch seabirds stalk the shallow waters,
   Listen as waves gently ebb and falter,